blacksun777/blacksun777.github.io/_drafts/2019-04-25-optimizing_with_conditions.markdown

 I recommend you to try it out yourself.
 [Here is my code](https://colab.research.google.com/drive/1TkazncDHYCHdxeyKk9e4eZnBvnTBW1JW) if you want to find out what else I did and how I made the animations.

-I you have any input or feedback please drop me a mail: e.geisseler+blog_kkt@gmail.com
+If you have any input or feedback please drop me a mail: e.geisseler+blog_kkt@gmail.com

 # Attribution
 Original problem [presented here](https://colab.research.google.com/drive/15sg1s9WSkAvXaGJ5genkHi_SeXKT5xES) by:  b2ray2c+ref_blog_kkt@gmail.com